2024 Dorm Tours - BC | CampusReel

 |true

 You’ll have to watch the CampusReel videos to see for sure.
-However, Boston College (BC) dorms are similar to most college housing options.
+However, Bridgewater College dorms are similar to most college housing options.
 Most on-campus residence halls include singles, double, and suites.
 Floor plans vary from residence hall to residence hall.
-CampusReel hosts dorm tours of Boston College (BC), and every one is different.
-As you’ll see, every dorm room is decorated in a unique and fun way - students are creative with their setups to make Boston College (BC) feel like home!
+CampusReel hosts dorm tours of Bridgewater College , and every one is different.
+As you’ll see, every dorm room is decorated in a unique and fun way - students are creative with their setups to make Bridgewater College feel like home!

-The Boston College (BC) dorms dimension depend on the residence hall.
-This information is usually contained in one of the dorm room tours of Boston College (BC) on CampusReel.
-Supposedly the average dorm room size in the U.S. is around 130 square feet, and Boston College (BC) likely has dorms bigger and smaller than this.
+The Bridgewater College dorms dimension depend on the residence hall.
+This information is usually contained in one of the dorm room tours of Bridgewater College on CampusReel.
+Supposedly the average dorm room size in the U.S. is around 130 square feet, and Bridgewater College likely has dorms bigger and smaller than this.

 Check out these related virtual tours: